 For that event, we had to cap our RSVPs at 125.
 I think we had 95-98 people show up.
-My experience with most meetups has been a 50% attendance rate, but this meetup had maybe a 78% show rate, which is great!
+My experience with most meetups is a ~50% attendance rate, but this meetup had maybe a 78% show rate, which is great!
 This is something that resonates with people and something we want to keep doing moving forward.

-Matt: Can you take me through the Cliff’s Notes of your career, what has brought you to today – any highlights, the companies you’ve worked for, things you’ve accomplished?
+Matt: Can you take me through the Cliff’s Notes of your career?
+What has brought you to today?
+Any highlights, the companies you worked for, things you’ve accomplished?

-Jeff: Sure.
-I will date myself here.
-I started off as a COBOL programmer, which I used to think was very cool.
+Jeff: Sure – I will date myself here.
+I started off as a COBOL programmer.

-I would say I loved technology because I used to play trumpet and piano, which are creative outlets, and technology’s always been a creative outlet for me.
+I would say I loved technology because I used to play trumpet and piano, which are creative outlets.
+And technology is a creative outlet for me.
 I love technology because there’s not just one way of doing things.
 I’ve always catered to companies that would allow me to solve things in a creative way.
-I spent my early years doing mainframe development, but then I started getting into client server and things like SQL server and I guess when I really started getting passionate was in the heyday of e-commerce and the dot-com boom.
+In my early years, I did mainframe development, but then I got into client server and things like SQL server.
+My passion really grew in the heyday of e-commerce and the dot-com boom.
 I worked for Bealls for 19 years.
 We had a 56K frame relay connection, one server.
 Look at where they started and where they are today.

-Roxanne: I’m so glad you brought up the whole coding as a creative thing.
+Roxanne: I’m so glad you brought up that code is a creative thing.
 My partner thinks the exact same way.
 For him, coding is a creative outlet.

-Jeff: I think people do need to realize that technology is all about creative people, and they need that creative outlet, and if you don’t give them any of that, they will find a company that does.
+Jeff: I think people do need to realize that technology is all about creative people.
+They need that creative outlet.
+If you don’t give them any of that, they will find a company that does.

-Roxanne: So, going from that, how much tech staff do you have at Ashley right now?
+Roxanne: So, how much tech staff do you have at Ashley right now?

 Jeff: In total?

-Jeff: I’m going to have to ballpark this, but I’d say here at Ybor City, we probably have close to maybe 125 technologists.
+Jeff: I have to ballpark this, but I’d say here at Ybor City, we probably have close to 125 technologists.
 Company-wide, maybe more like 500-600.

 Roxanne: Wow.
 Do you guys get creative time at Ashley?